 Aiding this cyclical extension is the Federal Reserve Bank.
 Starting with the 1987 market crash, the Fed began shifting its policy from inducing recessions to mitigating them.
 No longer removing the punch bowl, the Fed is now spiking it.
 The effect on value investing: prolonging investor enthusiasm for growth stocks at the expense of traditional value stocks.

 Growth and value cycle lengths have expanded with the economic cycle lengths.
 Growth investing performed well in the 1990s, ending with the Dot-com bubble.
 Value investing produced much stronger returns in the 2000-2010 decade (+3.64% annualized rate compared to a ‑2.25% annualized loss for growth).
 The past decade, of course, has been a growth cycle.

-With the digitization of the economy being accelerated due to the COVID-19 pandemic, investors have accelerated their valuation assumptions in response, rivaling the run-up at the end of the Dot-com era.
+With the digitization of the economy being accelerated due to the Internet, the COVID-19 pandemic and the rise of AI, investors have accelerated their valuation assumptions in response, rivaling the run-up at the end of the Dot-com era.
 Perhaps the growth style of investing has reached its limit.

 Value investing is about finding companies with enduring value, at bargain prices.

 Which kind of an investor are you - growth or value?
 Or both?
 Which kinds of stocks have been your best performers of late?

 *This post has been updated from an original version, published in 2020.